kstojanovski/software-design-pattern/structural-patterns.md

 ### Facade

 Facade pattern hides the complexities of the system and provides an interface to the client using which the client can access the system.<br>
-It hides the classes of the subsistem trough its existence.<br><br>
+It hides the classes of the subsistem trough its existence.
 #### Structure
 * Subsystem (Package)
 * ClassA, ClassB, ClassC